rachelallyson/planning-center-people-ts/docs/BEST_PRACTICES.md

 1. **Check this guide** for your specific use case
 2. **Review Examples** for real-world implementations
-3. **Check the API Reference** for function details
+3. **Check the API Reference** for method details
 4. **Open an issue** on GitHub for specific questions

 ---

-*This best practices guide provides comprehensive guidance for production usage.
+*This best practices guide provides comprehensive guidance for production usage of v2.0.0.
 For specific questions or scenarios, please [open an issue](https://github.com/rachelallyson/planning-center-people-ts/issues) with details about your use case.*